 Domestic Animal Management Plan

-West Wimmera Shire Council is reviewing its Domestic Animal Management Plan and is seeking community feedback.
+West Wimmera Shire Council has prepared a draft Domestic Animal Management Plan (DAMP) and is seeking community feedback.
 This plan sets the direction for how Council will manage domestic animals, with a focus on cats and dogs, over the next four years.

 What is the Domestic Animal Management Plan?